 Challenging the perspectives of what we define as Illustration with work that could also be described under the remit of graphic design or collage art.
-We crown Rosanna Webster as May’s Member of the Month
+We crown Rosanna Webster as May’s Illustrator of the Month

 Rosanna often consults with us using her illustrator membership in business, pricing and negotiation on some complex and always interesting commissions.
 A few years back a moving image commission by Stella McCartney propelled her work to the fore and led to a range of opportunities.
 Her client list includes Dior, Oakley, Urban Outfitters, Random House, and The New York Times.